Pethidine is used to treat pain, particularly during childbirth.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Pethidine Injection BP 50 mg/ml; Concordia International (formerly Amdipharm Mercury Company Limited), The electronic Medicines Compendium.
-Dated July 2014.
+Manufacturer's PIL, Pethidine Injection BP 50 mg/ml; ADVANZ Pharma (formerly Concordia International), The electronic Medicines Compendium.
+Dated December 2018.